 Skip to main content

 Every child is unique and develops at their own individual pace.
-This is perfectly normal, but if you notice differences in your child’s learning, play, movement, or communication, those can be signs for concern.
+This is perfectly normal, but if you are noticing differences in your child’s learning, play, movement, or communication, those can be signs for concern.

 The connections in a baby’s brain are most adaptable in the first three years of life.
 These connections are the foundation for learning, behavior, and health.
 Over time, these connections become harder to change.